Should You Use A Tax Refund Loan?

 How Does A Tax Refund Advance Loan Work?

-A tax refund loan works like a payday advance, except you’ll use your tax refund as collateral instead of your paycheck.
-When you’re ready to file your return, your preparer will set up a temporary bank account for the Internal Revenue Service (IRS) to deposit your refund into.
+A tax refund loan works like a payday advance, except you use your tax refund as collateral instead of using your paycheck as collateral.
+When you’re ready to file your return, your preparer sets up a temporary bank account for the IRS to deposit your refund into.

 With your anticipated refund total in mind, your tax preparation service – now your lender – will approve you for a certain loan amount.
-Your tax preparer will give you the funds as a check, a prepaid debit card, or a direct deposit into your personal bank account.
+Your lender – that’s your tax preparer – will give you the funds as a check, a prepaid debit card or a direct deposit into your bank account.

-Once the lender receives your tax refund from the IRS, your lender will disperse the funds to you – minus your tax refund loan amount and any fees and service costs associated with the loan.
-The temporary bank account is closed, and your loan will be repaid in full.
+Once the lender receives your tax refund from the IRS, they’ll disperse the funds to you – minus your loan amount and any fees associated with the loan.
+The temporary bank account is closed, and your loan is repaid in full.

 How To Get A Tax Refund Advance